TobiasBg/WP-Table-Reloaded/readme.txt

 == Upgrade Notice ==

+= 1.7 =
+This upgrade ...[to be written].

 = 1.6.1 =
-This upgrade fixed a few minor bugs and enhances the WP Search integration and the import.
+This upgrade fixes a few minor bugs and enhances the WP Search integration and the import.

 = 1.6 =
 This upgrade adds features like "colspan"/"rowspan" support, support for the WP Search, and more.
 WordPress 2.8 or higher is now required!